The Ultimate Guide to Prague Solo Travel (2023)

 For location, price, amenities (including free-cancellation), eco-friendly and sustainable operations, and customer reviews and ratings, here are my Prague Solo Travel Guide recommendations (i.e., where I would stay):

 I last stayed at Cloister Inn Hotel conveniently located between Old Town and the river.
 My room and bed were large and comfortable, the hotel staff friendly and helpful, and the breakfast was amazing.
 I love having a large, European breakfast.

-There is no way to list everything, so here are but some of the things to do on a solo trip to Prague.
+There is no way to list everything, so here are but some of the best things to do on a solo trip to Prague.

 Landmarks and Points of Interest